Podcast: Play in new window | Download | Embed

 Nothing telegraphs an opinion of someone’s intellect more rapidly than calling him or her a “pinhead.”
 And no one has done more to expand the use of the term “pinhead” in our society than daily cartoonist Bill Griffith, creator of the long running “Zippy the Pinhead” comic strip.

-BILL GRIFFITH audio excerpt: “I’m sure somebody will be offended, which will be nice—to still offend somebody after all these years.
+BILL GRIFFITH podcast excerpt: “I’m sure somebody will be offended, which will be nice—to still offend somebody after all these years.
 People who only know Zippy comics through King Features will probably be surprised to see that Zippy was more adult-oriented.”

 Zippy is an American icon, a mouthpiece alternatively for the social and political views of his creator or just a place to drop a twisted joke or punchline.